 |Conwy 5 miles- Betws-y-Coed 24 miles - Colwyn Bay 5 miles - Rhyl 16 miles|

-Llandudno is Wales's largest resort, uniquely situated between the Great and Little Ormes with two wonderful beaches, the award winning North Shore and the quiet, sand duned West Shore.
+Llandudno is Wales's largest resort with a multitude of hotels, traditional B&Bs and other attractions, uniquely situated between the Great and Little Ormes with two wonderful beaches, the award winning North Shore and the quiet, sand duned West Shore.

 Llandudno has kept its Victorian and Edwardian elegance and splendour, despite its modern attractions.

 Brass band playing on promenade